Charles B. Carter: University of Michigan

-Legal career
+Career

 Carter was admitted to the bar in Androscoggin County, Maine, in February 1907.
 He maintained a law practice in Lewiston, Maine, from 1907 until his death in 1927.
 He became general counsel to the Great Northern Paper Company and as counsel for the Maine Central Railroad.
 He handled a number of jury trials for the Maine Central and also had a large corporation business, representing clients before the state legislature in hydroelectric and storage matters.

 Politics

 In 1925, Carter was elected as a Republican to the Maine Senate representing Androscoggin County.
 As a state senator, Carter was a leader in the effort to prevent hydroelectric companies from exporting surplus power out of Maine.
 Carter was a delegate to the 1920 Republican National Convention.
 According to the Lewiston Evening Journal, he was often talked of as a Republican candidate for Governor of Maine in 1928.
 The paper described Carter as follows:

 He was socially one of the most delightful friends one ever could have. ...
 He loved social life and the outdoors. ...
 Used to books, reading, fine surroundings, he was at home in any surroundings.
 He had a massive figure, impressive in appearance, powerful in manner and bearing.

 He was a member of the Episcopal Church, a Mason and a member of the Delta Phi and Delta Chi fraternities.